brianhyun/pathfinder/README.md

 ## Acknowledgements

+- Thanks to Josh Comeau for the CSS Reset.
 - Thanks Abdul Bari for helping me understand pathfinding algorithms.
 - Hat tip to the developers of React and other open-source libraries used in this project.